meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   [Teeth: Help!
 My Patient Wants to Fix Her Childs Cavity with&#x2026;Liver?!?!](http://thepaleohygienist.com/2013/05/24/help-my-patient-wants-to-fix-her-childs-cavity-with-liver/)
 -   [Teeth: Nutritional Cures for Damaged Teeth](http://www.marksdailyapple.com/nutritional-cures-for-damaged-teeth/)

 The skeletons of humans from before agriculture had perfect teeth and space enough in the mouth for every tooth.
 Agriculture saw the arrival of a multitude of minor birth deformities, like the crowded teeth many of us have, and people got shorter statures and lived shorter lives.
-Only with modern medicine have we caught up to the lifespans naturally achieved by our ancestors.
+This appears tied to malnutrition.

 <a id="org4668203"></a>